make senseWatch the video

 The challenge we’re solving

-Traditional widening isn’t possible in this constrained area so Main Roads created Perth’s first Smart Freeway by converting the emergency lane into an additional traffic lane, from Canning Highway to the Narrows.
+Along with installing new technologies and traffic signals at five northbound on-ramps, Perth’s first Smart Freeway involved converting the emergency lane into an additional traffic lane, from Canning Highway to the Narrows – a location where space precluded traditional widening.

 Emergency Stopping Bays